Unboxed-Software/solana-course/content/transfer-fee.md

 Lastly, `index.ts` has a main function that creates a connection to the specified cluster and calls `initializeKeypair`.
 This `main` function is where we'll be writing our script.

-### 3. Create a mint with transfer fee
+### 2. Create a mint with transfer fee

-`spl-token` provides the `ExtensionType` enum which has all the extensions.
-We can specify multiple extensions at a time, but for this lab we will go with just the `TransferFeeConfig` extension.
+We're now going to create a function `createMintWithTransferFee` in a new file `src/create-mint.ts`.

-When creating a mint, we need to create 3 instructions and them process them in a transaction.
+When creating a mint with a transfer fee, we need to create 3 instructions and then process them in a transaction: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction`, `createInitializeMintInstruction`.

-The first instruction is for creating an account for the mint.
-This instruction involves three steps:
+The first instruction `SystemProgram.createAccount`, allocates space on the blockchain for the mint account.
+This instruction accomplishes three things:
  - Allocate `space`
  - Transfer `lamports` for rent
  - Assign to it's owning program

-The second instruction is for constructing a transfer fee configuration.
+The second instruction `createInitializeTransferFeeConfigInstruction` initializes the transfer fee extension.

-The third instruction is for initializing the mint.
+The third instruction `createInitializeMintInstruction` initializes the mint.

 When the transaction is sent, a new mint account is created with the specified transfer fee configuration.